Waikiki Banyan

 No analysis available

-I searched for card access language such as key card, fob, card reader, or electronic entry.
-The remarks do mention 24-hour security, security staff, and a secure building, but not a card-based access system.
+I looked for card/fob access language such as key card access, electronic access, or card readers.
+The remarks mention 24-hour security and on-site security personnel, but nothing indicating a card-based access system.

 Security guard service is strongly supported for Waikiki Banyan.
 Across the provided remarks, dozens of listings explicitly mention "24 hour security," "24/7 security," or "on-site security," which aligns with the high historical MLS checkbox rate (17/20 checked SECGUA).
 The evidence is consistent across multiple agents and appears to reflect a true building-level amenity rather than copy-paste noise.